kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q43
-A patient presents with a history of sudden onset of a painful, cold, numb left foot.
+A patient presents with a history of *sudden onset* of a painful, cold, numb left foot.
 There are no previous symptoms.
-The pulse is *irregularly-irregular*, with no pulses below the femoral in the left leg and all pulses present in right leg.
+The pulse is *irregularly-irregular*, with *no pulses below the femoral* in the left leg and all pulses present in right leg.
-#### Answer: G. Embolectomy - ?
+#### Answer: G. Embolectomy - TRUE
+- Atrial fibrillation (AF) is most likely cause of embolus in previously asymptomatic individual

 ### Q44
-A patient with congestive cardiac failure (CCF) who is on a medical ward develops a sudden-onset cold, pulseless, numb right foot.
-Dorsalis pedis and posterior tibial pulses are absent on the right and all pulses are present on left.
+A patient with *congestive cardiac failure* (CCF) who is on a medical ward develops a sudden-onset cold, pulseless, numb right foot.
+Dorsalis pedis and posterior tibial *pulses are absent on the right* and all pulses are present on left.
-#### Answer: D. Angiogram and thrombolysis - ?
+#### Answer: D. Angiogram and thrombolysis - TRUE
+- CCF is a known exacerbating condition for thrombus formation
+	- Patient is likely to have been relatively immobile

 ### Q45
-A diabetic patient who has been on the ward for several weeks for treatment of large infected foot ulcers develops three black toes on the right foot.
+A *diabetic patient* who has been on the ward for several weeks for treatment of *large infected foot ulcers* *develops three black toes* on the right foot.
-#### Answer: A. Amputation - ?
+#### Answer: A. Amputation - TRUE
+- Patient with chronic arterial insufficiency and now acute deterioration
+- Disease is distal - there is already extensive skin loss and infection
+	- Bypass is not likely an option

 ### Q46
-A 64-year-old man, a heavy smoker, has a history of intermittent claudication affecting the right calf.
-He presents with an acutely ischaemic right leg.
-On examination the limb is found to have lost sensation.
-Angiography shows occlusion of the right femoral artery with good distal run-off.
+A 64-year-old man, a heavy smoker, has a *history of intermittent claudication* affecting the right calf.
+He presents with an *acutely ischaemic right leg*.
+On examination the limb is found to have *lost sensation*.
+Angiography shows occlusion of the right femoral artery with *good distal run-off*.
-#### Answer: I. Reconstruction - ?
+#### Answer: I. Reconstruction - TRUE
+- *Acute-on-chronic ischaemia* is usually 2º to thrombus formation on *atheromatous plaque*
+	- If sensory or motor deficit is present and run-off is good, reconstruction is advised

 Q47-50: Theme: Abdominal Aortic Aneuryms (AAA)